CipAppix/geoip_updater/README.md

 # Info

+This is a simple script that updates your GeoIP database

+# Info

 It's a good idea to have this in a cron like this:

 5 8 * * 6 python /pathto/geoip_updater.py